 - Mac: Dock Basics

-The MiWorkspace icon located in the menu or taskbar of your device has convenient links to a number of MiWorkspace resources:
+The block M icon located in the menu bar or taskbar of your device has convenient links to university and MiWorkspace-specific resources:

 - Computer Name